wavefrontHQ/docs/pages/doc/tracing_integrations.md

 If you want context for identifying problem traces, you can start by viewing the [derived RED metrics](#derived-red-metrics):

 1. Select **Applications > Inventory** in the task bar, and find the application (by default, `Jaeger` or `Zipkin`).
-2. Click on the application name, and find the service whose RED metrics you want to see.
+2. Click the application name, and find the service whose RED metrics you want to see.
-2. Click on the **Details** link for the service.
+2. Click the **Details** link for the service.
-3. Select an operation from one of the charts to examine the traces for that operation. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->
+3. Select an operation from one of the charts to examine the traces for that operation.

 If you want to view trace data directly, you can start by submitting [a trace query](trace_data_query.html):
 1. Select **Applications > Traces** in the task bar.